The latest generation of the Russian satellite navigation network would be represented by the GLONASS-K2 satellite currently in active development.

 Due to delays with the development of the GLONASS-K2, Roskosmos had to order a total of nine GLONASS-K satellites for a routine replacement of the GLONASS-M spacecraft.

 In July 2016, ISS Reshetnev announced that the company had began testing the GLONASS-K2 satellite in the thermal and vacuum chamber, however the planned launch date for the satellite was not confirmed at the time.
+The development of the satellite was apparently severly delayed by a ban on the supply of western electronics in Russia after the annexation of Crimea in 2014.

 A photo of GLONASS-K2 satellite released in 2016 shows its testing in a GVU-600 temperature and vacuum chamber simulating conditions of space.
 Credit: ISS Reshetnev